david-loffredo/lowcloud/README.md

 # DaveCloud Mail, Web, and Backup

-I've been on the net since well before HTTP was a thing, but let my sysadmin skills get a bit stale as others handled those daily duties.
-It was time to refresh.
-This is the result of that journey.

 These Ansible roles set up web service, email, and regular backups.
 Typically, mail and web are in the cloud while backups are run by a machine in your physical posession.

+I've been around since bits were big, but let my sysadmin skills get a bit stale as others handled those duties.
+It was time to refresh.
-It is tempting to become a cargo-cult sysadmin.
-Following recipes found on the net is quick, but does not lead to knowledge.
-I took a slower path, working through each piece to craft something that I understood and reflected my own priorities.
+Cargo-cult recipes are quick, but rarely lead to knowledge.
+I took a slower path, working through each area to craft something that I understood and reflected my own priorities.
 Also got a pretty good handle on Ansible.